Tor Academy- Science

 - Rechtschaffen Institute of Judaic Studies - Political Science

 - Tor Academy - English

 Descriptions and credit recommendations for all evaluated learning experiences

 Upon successful completion of the course, students will be able to: evaluate how the basic units of matter interact to produce the complex macromolecules that imbue living systems with the many properties that constitute the living state; interpret the scientific basis for declaring the cell as the basic unit of life; understand the scientific method and develop critical thinking in seeking to solve problems; analyze the nature of the different processes involved in cell metabolism, cellular respiration, fermentation and photosynthesis; describe the processes of the cell cycle, genetics, meiosis, the chromosomal basis of Inheritance, the molecular basis of inheritance from gene to protein, and the regulation of gene expression; describe the life processes carried out by plant and animal life forms as well as human biological processes; and evaluate the different forms of ecology and ecosystems and how they apply to life on planet.

-This course broadly covers the core concepts in biology, emphasizing a familiarity with the vocabulary and concepts relating to structures and functions of life forms.
+This course broadly covers the core concepts in biology, emphasizing vocabulary and concepts relating to structures and functions of life forms.
 The final exam covers the major areas of biology, along with assessing students’ knowledge of basic subject matter including: cell structure and physiology, metabolism, cellular reproduction, Mendelian genetics, modern genetics, and genetic engineering, life processes, nutrition, respiration, circulation, excretion and regulation and the maintenance of homeostasis.